Clark Gable: 1942–1944: World War II

-On August 12, 1942, following Lombard's death and completion of the film Somewhere I'll Find You, Gable joined the United States Army, under the Army Air Forces.
+On August 12, 1942, following Lombard's death and his completion of the film Somewhere I'll Find You, Gable joined the United States Army, under the Army Air Forces.
 Lombard had suggested that Gable enlist as part of the war effort, but MGM was reluctant to let him go.
 Commanding General of the U.S. Army Air Forces Henry H. "Hap" Arnold offered Gable a "special assignment" with the First Motion Picture Unit following basic training.

-The Washington newspaper The Evening Star reported that Gable took a physical examination at Bolling Field on June 19, preliminary to joining the service.
+The Washington Star reported that Gable took a physical examination at Bolling Field on June 19, preliminary to joining the service.

 "Mr. Gable, it was learned from a source outside the war department, conferred with Lieutenant General H. H. Arnold, head of the air forces yesterday."
 The Star continued, "It was understood that Mr. Gable, if he is commissioned, will make movies for the air forces.
 Lieutenant Jimmy Stewart, another actor in uniform, has been doing this."

 Gable had expressed an earlier interest in officer candidate school, with the intention of becoming an aerial gunner upon enlisting in bomber training school.
 MGM arranged for his studio friend, the cinematographer Andrew McIntyre, to enlist with him and accompany him through training.

 On August 17, 1942, shortly after his enlistment, he and McIntyre were sent to Miami Beach, Florida, where they entered USAAF OCS Class 42-E. Both completed training on October 28, 1942, and were commissioned as second lieutenants.
 His class of about 2,600 students (of which he ranked about 700th) selected Gable as its graduation speaker.
 General Arnold presented the cadets with their commissions.
 Arnold then informed Gable of his special assignment: to make a recruiting film in combat with the Eighth Air Force to recruit aerial gunners.
 Gable and McIntyre were immediately sent to Flexible Gunnery School at Tyndall Field, Florida, followed by a photography course at Fort George Wright, Washington State and promoted to first lieutenants upon its completion.

 On January 27, 1943, Gable reported to Biggs Army Airfield, Texas to train with and accompany the 351st Bomb Group to England as head of a six-man motion picture unit.
 In addition to McIntyre, he recruited the screenwriter John Lee Mahin, camera operators Sgts.
 Mario Toti and Robert Boles, and the sound man Lt.
 Howard Voss, to complete his crew.
 Gable was promoted to captain while he was with the 351st Bomb Group at Pueblo Army Air Base, Colorado, a rank commensurate with his position as a unit commander.
 (Prior to this, he and McIntyre were both first lieutenants.)